 HSV-2 is a member of the herpes virus family and is the leading cause of recurrent genital herpes worldwide.
-Approximately one out of every six individuals aged 15 to 49 years old worldwide is infected by HSV-2.
-HSV-2 infection also significantly increases the risk of acquiring HIV-1.
-Each year, HSV-2 infects some 23 million new people.
-At least 16% of the population in the United States is infected with HSV-2.
+About 400 million people aged 15-49 years are living with HSV-2 worldwide, and about 20 million are newly infected every year.
+About one in six adults in the United States are infected with HSV-2.
 Even higher infection rates are evident in developing countries, with further complications in people also infected with HIV.
 HSV-2 infections are permanent and result in periodic virus shedding.
 There is no approved vaccine for HSV-2.
 Although antiviral regimens have become a standard of care in developed countries, we believe their inconvenience and cumulative cost underscore the need for safe, new approaches to reducing HSV-2 lesions, shedding, and transmission.